-The ACCESS (Alternative, Community, and Correctional Education Schools and Services) programs provide year-round educational options.
-Curriculum offerings are aligned with local districts and with the California State Frameworks and Standards.
-Through a variety of powerful learning strategies (e.g., directed study, differentiated instruction and mastery learning), students are prepared to achieve proficiency level literacy.
-Teachers are encouraged to bring critical-thinking, problem-solving and decision-making skills into the classroom, working with students individually or through group participation.
+ACCESS (Alternative, Community, and Correctional Education Schools and Services) provides year-round educational opportunities aligned with local district standards and the California State Frameworks and Standards.
+Using a variety of proven learning strategies such as directed study, differentiated instruction, and mastery learning, students are empowered to achieve proficiency in literacy and other core competencies.